Becoming Josah Evermore

-To Michael’s surprise, Nolan Baye decided to go to Mercil to study for a year.
-Mercia, the largest city on West Mainland was known for its schools.
+To Michael’s surprise, Nolan Baye decided to go abroad to study for a year.
+Mercil, the largest city on West Mainland was known for its schools.
 He was to take his father’s mantel as ruler of Bon Abbi when the time came.
 Lord Rando, encouraged by the decision, made all the preparation for his eldest son.

 Lord Rando announced the wedding plans to the townspeople.
 In a few weeks, planting season would begin and a wedding to occur.
 There was a festive mood throughout Bon Abbi, anticipating Nolan Baye’s arrival.
 Buildings were freshly painted, roofs rethatched, and the main square decorated.

-<p>Spring came early, early yellow cups bloomed with the promise of new life.
+Spring came early, where the yellow cups bloomed with the promise of new life.
 A carriage made its way to Southport, waiting for the arrival.
-It would be several days by the time Nolan, Ayla and Her father arrived in the city.
-Finally, Bon Abbi celebrated the return of the cherished son of Bon Abbi.
+It would be several days by the time Nolan, Ayla and Her father arrived in Bon Abbi.
+Finally, the city celebrated the return of its most cherished son.

-The city square filled with shouting townspeople, rejoicing with Nolan’s return.
-They led the carriage to the manor, the crowds cheered as Nolan and his guests stepped out of the carriage.
+The city square filled with shouting villagers, rejoicing with Nolan’s return.
+Then, following the carriage to the manor, the crowds cheered as Nolan and his guests stepped out of the carriage.
 The Mayweather lad offered his gratitude before continuing to a quiet celebration in their home.

-The next day, Nolan Baye went out early with a hunting group.
-As the morning sun burst into the new day, Ayla May went out to the city square.
+The next day, Nolan Baye went out with a hunting group.
+As the morning sun burst into the new day, Ayla May stepped out to the city square.
 But she was not alone.
-Three young men were there, two holding on to their horses.
+Three young men were there, two holding tightly to the reins of their horses.
 One, dressed in fine clothes and a regal attitude, drew a bow, pointing an arrow at the young girl.

 To this day, no one knows their entire conversation.
 Ayla May acknowledged that she was to marry Nolan Baye.
-Without warning, Luka Dey Robion, of the ruling family of Casselberry, shot his arrow.
-Ayla was struck in the heart.
+Without warning, Luka Dey Robion, from the Casselberry ruling family, shot his arrow, striking Ayla in the heart.
 Without any remorse, Luka Dey led his companions away, leaving the young girl to die in the square.

-He would take the short route to Southport.
-If he made it through Filgore Valley before dark, he would be fine.
+If the boy made it through Filgore Valley before dark, he would be fine.
 But Michael John couldn’t outrun the day.
-Shadows appeared as he made his way through the valley.
-He thought of the stories he heard about the Dragoons.
-They were big and black, with a bobbed tail, and hunted as a pack.
+Shadows appeared as he made his way through the forest and into the valley of the Dragoons.
+They were big cats with gray and black fur, bobbed tails, and known to be fierce hunters.

-In minutes, the two companions made Nolan Baye drop his sword.
-Luka Dey ran his sword through Nolan Baye as they held his arms.
 Michael John screamed and ran towards the three young men, brandishing his knife.
 Luka struck Michael John in the chest with one swift kick, knocking him backward.
 The boy pulled himself up to his knees when Luka Dey swung his sword down hard, striking Michael with the hilt of his sword.
-He tried to stay conscious, but overwhelmed by grief, he slumped to the ground.
+He tried to stay conscious, but overwhelmed by grief, the boy slumped to the ground.

 When he came to, Michael John was in a dark room.
 His upper right arm was stinging, and he could smell flesh burning.
-A tall man, Captain of the Molly Red, announced the boy was now servant 5477 in service to the Evermore ships.
+A tall man, wearing some type of uniform, announced the boy was now an indentured servant in service to the Evermore ships.
 Several crew members led Michael John through the Southport docks and onto a ship.
 Even in the dark, the boy could see a red whale painted on its main sails.